 Delia-René then continued, by writing and directing her first theatre production "Ex-periences" which was a fusion of her most popular blogs and real life which followed four black women on their journey of self-love and finding love.
 Ex-periences debuted at the Lost Theatre with two sold-out dates in summer 2016.

 Delia-René is a lover of God, music, wine & rum, Netflix, ANYTHING AVA DUVERNAY AND ISSA RAE RELATED, and an avid love of sports especially UFC.

-Delia-René has decided to embark on her writing full-time and has begun freelancing in what she has termed her #YearOfLavish and has documented her journey on her blog and social media platforms including her weekly Instagram Live show.
+Delia-René has decided to embark on her writing full-time and has begun freelancing, documenting her journey on her blog and social media platforms including her weekly Instagram Live show.

 She is represented at Independent Talent and currently in development with Sky One.

 Delia-René acknowledges that her rage and real life is her comedy, and working towards having her own production company where she can not only produce her own TV, film, theatre, and music productions but also reinvest in the youth and work with others in the same field.

 She is often asked to speak at numerous panels and events across the country including the Women of the Lens Festival, One Pilot TV Festival & giving speeches regarding blogging, writing and inspiring others.